mannoeu/notion-study/README.md

 Notion is a popular tool for organization and collaboration, allowing users to create notes, documents, databases, and more.
 In this study project, we use the `@tiptap` library to create a basic Notion clone with essential functionalities.

-`@tiptap` is a rich-text editor for the web built with Vue.js.
+`@tiptap` is a rich-text editor for the web.
 It provides a flexible and easy-to-use API for creating and customizing text editors.
 In this project, we explore some popular extensions of `@tiptap` to add functionalities such as text formatting, list creation, table creation, etc.

 ## Features